Top

 Key Takeaways

-• Corporate bond funds invest in high-quality corporate securities, offering steady income and lower risk than equities.
+• Corporate bond funds pool investors’ money to invest primarily in high-rated corporate bonds, offering predictable returns and lower default risk.

 What Are Corporate Bond Funds?